Equipment We Use

 Vermeer TM610 Disc Mower

-A recent upgrade to our operation in 2022, this 8.1 foot disc mower has been a game-changer.
+An upgrade to our operation in 2022, this 8.1 foot disc mower has been a game-changer.
 Replacing our previous New Holland HM234 disc mower (a 3-point hitch model, with a 5.5 foot cut), we are now able to efficiently tackle the mowing tasks required of our 50+ acre operation.
 With a 55 horsepower requirement, it runs comfortably on both our Massey 165 and 275 tractors.

-Notably, unlike most modern hay mowers, this machine (and its predecessor) does not have a conditioner, meaning that grass stems are not crimped.
+Notably, unlike many modern hay mowers, this machine (and its predecessor) does not have a conditioner, meaning that grass stems are not crimped.
 Even though in theory this means that dry-down takes longer, in our experience the hay quality is better for it – an un-crimped stem means that the leaves are the last part to dry, and don’t shatter as easily before being baled.
 (If you want to extra nerd out on this conditioner pro/con talk, check out our youtube video discussing it, as well as the first minute or so of this video from Rural Heritage – from 0:54 to 1:38)

 Vicon RS410T Tedder